 Place your garlic cloves and thyme (or rosemary) in your baking container.
 Add just enough olive oil to fully cover the garlic and herbs.

-Air fry at 275F for 1 hour.
+Air fry at 250F for 1 hour.
 No need to preheat.
-Check on the garlic halfway through cooking, and if it is browning too much, lower the heat to 250F.
+Please note that if your air fryer typically runs hot or cooks faster than some recipes call for, then you should use a lower temperature, such as 200F or lower if needed.
+If starting with 250F, check on the garlic halfway through cooking, and if it is browning too much, lower the heat to 200 or lower if needed.
 The oil should be bubbling slightly during air frying but should not be deep-frying the garlic.

 Once the air fryer is done, I really recommend allowing the garlic confit to cool until safe to the touch, since hot oil is HOTTT and splatters easy.
 If you can't wait, then use oven mitts to CAREFULLY remove the container and place it on a heat-safe trivet until completely cool.
 Then it's ready to use!